Mala, Kerala: Education

 Mala is a major educational educational hub consisting of four higher secondary schools, six English and Malayalam medium high schools, two engineering colleges, a BEd college, an MBA college, a government industrial training institute, a medical college, and many other professional institutions.
 Some of the famous educational institutions are MET's School of Engineering, Al-Azhar School, Government Model LP School (established in 1893), Holy Child School, Holy Grace Academy, St. Antony's High School, Soccorso Convent School, St. Joseph's College, St. Theresa's College, Kadicheeni Training Institute, Jesus Training college, St. Antony's College, Carmel College, Mala for Women and GTEC Computer Education.

 Tourism

 Mala is very scenic.
 Its proximity to the 'back-waters' connected to the Arabian sea, makes it a unique small town between Chalakkudy and Kodungallur.

-The Jewish synagogue, Jewish cemetery, Neithakudy, Chumgam, KAMCO, and Karingichira are the beautiful spots worth visiting.
+The Jewish synagogue, Jewish cemetery, Neithakudy, Chumgam, KAMCO, and Karingichira are among the local points of interest.
 It is also included in the Musris Heritage Project as it was a major inland port which had routes to Kochi and other financial ports.

 One of the oldest Carmelite monasteries, St. Theresa's, is located near this town, in a village called Kottackal.
 This monastery was built by Blessed Chavara Kuriakose, founder of the Carmelites of Mary Immaculate, in 1867 AD.
 Mala is also famous for the Parish Forane church named after St. Stanislaus Cosca.